bdtinc/maskcam/docs/Photon-Nano-Setup.md

 ### 10. Run MaskCam!!
 We're ready to run the MaskCam program!
 First, make sure to plug in a USB camera.
 Move to the MaskCam directory and run it using:
 ```
-cd /media/evan/MaskCam-SD/MaskCam/bdti-jetson/deepstream
+cd /media/evan/MaskCam-SD/MaskCam/bdti-jetson
-python3 maskcam_inference.py &
+python3 -m maskcam.maskcam_inference
 ```
-After the program has initialized and started printing "Processed XX frames...", run the video recording program using:
+After the program has initialized and started printing "Processed XX frames...", open a new terminal and run the video recording program using:

 ```
-python3 maskcam_filesave.py
+python3 -m maskcam.maskcam_filesave
 ```

 The program will access the webcam, process about 15 seconds of video, save it to a file in /dev/sh, and close the webcam.
-The maskcam_inference.py program continues running, so kill it using:
+The maskcam_run.py program continues running, so kill it using:
 ```
 kill %1
 ```

+For other options to run MaskCam, see the end of the [Running on Jetson Nano Developer Kit](https://github.com/tryolabs/bdti-jetson#running-on-jetson-nano-developer-kit) section on the main page.

 That's it!
 MaskCam is all set up on the Photon Nano.